2023 Turkish parliamentary election: Electoral system

 The 600 members of the Grand National Assembly of Turkey will be elected by party-list proportional representation in 87 electoral districts, by the D'Hondt method.
-For the purpose of legislative elections, 77 of Turkey's 81 provinces serves as a single district.
+For the purpose of legislative elections, 77 of Turkey's 81 provinces serve as single districts.
 Due to their large populations, the provinces of Bursa and İzmir are divided into two districts, while the provinces of Ankara and Istanbul are each divided into three.

 According to the Constitution of Turkey, any amendment to the election law can only apply a year after it comes into effect.